How to Automate Your Home Using Intel Edison board: The Easy Way

 - That’s all for the hardware setup folks (Check out the picture below and also the video for the connections).

-Step 2: Setting up the software for the Home Automation using intel edison
+Setting up the Software for Home Automation

 Setting a Wi-Fi connection to your Intel Edison Board is essential and a must.
 So in case you need some enlightenment on the setting up the Wi-Fi connection for your Intel Edison (board) you can check the step 5 of this tutorial.

 After setting up the Wi-Fi, next your prime objective would be to download the libraries:

 - The Twitter Library from here and the token key as well.

 - Wi-Fi library (Present in the Arduino IDE by Default).

 - SPI library (Present in the Arduino IDE by Default as well).